flant/addon-operator/VALUES.md

 The storage is a hash-like data structure.
 The `global` key contains all global values – they are passed to every hook and available to all Helm charts.
 Only global hooks may change global values.

 The other keys must match the [module's name](MODULES.md#module-structure) converted to camelCase.
-TODO: Each key stores the object with module values.
-These values are only available to hooks, `enabled` script of this module, and as its Helm chart.
+Each key stores the object with module values.
+These values are only available to hooks, `enabled` script of this module, and to its Helm chart.
 Only module hooks can change the values of the module.

 > **Note:** You cannot get the values of another module within the module hook.
 Shared values should be global values for now (#9).